-Students must be free of fever, vomiting, diarrhea, for twenty-four hours before returning to school.
-They should be kept home if their fever has only gone down due to fever medication being administered.
-Students placed on anti-biotics for a communicable disease must be on their medication for a period of twenty-four hours prior to returning to school.
+Students on anti-biotics for a communicable disease must be on their medication for a period of twenty-four hours prior to returning to school.
 This is for the benefit of both your child and the other students at school.
-Students who have been sick need time for their bodies to recuperate and we want to take every precaution of passing on illnesses to other students.
+Students who have been sick need time for their bodies to recuperate and these precautions help prevent passing on the illnesses to other students.
 This policy will be strictly enforced.